ruim-jlu/ruim-jlu-site/content/publication/2025_cvm_wang/index.md

 ---
-title: "3D-SceneDreamer: Text-Driven 3D-Consistent Scene Generation"
+title: "SingleDream: Attribute-Driven T2I Customization from a Single Reference Image"
 weight: 10

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Songchun Zhang
+- ye_wang
-- yibo_zhang
+- Ruiqi Liu
-- Quan Zheng
+- zili_yi
-- Wei Hua
+- wutr
 - ruim
-- Hujun Bao
-- Weiwei Xu
-- Changqing Zou

 # author_pages: []